patrickbrown4/pvvm_pvtos/README.md

-This repository includes python scripts and input/output data associated with the following publication:
+This repository includes python scripts associated with the following publication:

 [1] Brown, P.R.; O'Sullivan, F. "Shaping photovoltaic array output to align with changing wholesale electricity price profiles."
 Applied Energy 2019. https://doi.org/10.1016/j.apenergy.2019.113734

+Input/output data, including locational marginal electricity prices (LMPs) and simulation results, are included in the associated Zenodo repository at https://zenodo.org/record/3368397.

 Please cite reference [1] for full documentation if the contents of this repository are used for subsequent work.